foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

+## Please remember to always make a **database and file backup** before updating your FoodCoopShop installation!

 ### FCS v1.2.x to FCS v1.3
 * FCS v1.3 will be released around 21.06.2017
 * replace source code => see bottom of page